-Origin of the Hersbrucker Hop
+Origin and Geneology of the Hersbrucker Hop

-Flavor & Aroma Profile of Hersbrucker
+Flavor & Aroma Profile of Hersbrucker Hops

-Brewing Values for Hersbrucker
+Brewing Values for Hersbrucker Hops

 These are the common ranges that we've seen with Hersbrucker hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

-|Alpha Acids (AA)|
+|Alpha Acid % (AA)|

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
+Learn more »

-|Beta AcidsThe ratio of alpha to beta acids dictates the degree to which bitterness fades as beer ages.
-Higher levels of beta acids will result in a slower decline of bittering.||2.5-6%4.3% avg|
+|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades during aging.
+1:1 ratios are common in aroma varieties.||0:1 - 2:11:1 avg|

-|Co-Humulone as % of AlphaLow cohumulone hops impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.||19-25%22% avg|
+|Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
+Learn more »||17-25%21% avg|

-|Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.||0.5-1.3 mL0.9mL avg|
+|Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
+Learn more »||0.5-1.3 mL0.9mL avg|

-Common Beer Styles using Hersbrucker
+Beer Styles using Hersbrucker Hops